 Summary of design, usability, clean & general use

 - Slim and comfortable brush to hold and use, even if limited hand movement

-- 3 cleaning modes – daily clean, gum care and sensitive
+- 3 cleaning modes – daily clean, sensitive and whitening

 - 1 brush head included

 - Alternative brush heads available

 - Built-in quad pacer and 2 minute timer tells you when to change quadrant and finish brushing